- Library Services

 Q. Does the library accept donations of used books?

 A. Yes, the library does accept donations of used books.
-At the present time donations are accepted by the friends of the library on the second Saturday of each month, from 10am to 1pm in the front conference rooms.
+At the present time donations are accepted by the friends of the library on the second Saturday of each month, from 10am to 1pm in our Community Room.

 There are some items that we do NOT accept: